yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

       end
     end

-An example of an incorrect indentation:
+An example of incorrect indentation:

     #!ruby
     class User